dynatrace-oss/terraform-provider-dynatrace/docs/resources/web_app_enablement.md

 Required:

-- `cost_and_traffic_control` (Number) (Field has overlap with `dynatrace_web_application`) [Percentage of user sessions recorded with Session Replay](https://dt-url.net/sr-cost-traffic-control).
-For example, if you have 50% for RUM and 50% for Session Replay, it results in 25% of sessions recorded with Session Replay.
+- `cost_and_traffic_control` (Number) (Field has overlap with `dynatrace_web_application`) [Percentage of user sessions recorded with Session Replay Classic](https://dt-url.net/sr-cost-traffic-control).
+For example, if you have 50% for RUM and 50% for Session Replay Classic, it results in 25% of sessions recorded with Session Replay Classic.
 - `enabled` (Boolean) (Field has overlap with `dynatrace_web_application`) This setting is enabled (`true`) or disabled (`false`)